Dog with cloudy eyes

 Cataracts in Dogs: Symptoms, Causes, and Treatment

 Cataracts are a common cause of vision impairment in dogs, occurring when the lens of the eye becomes cloudy or opaque.
 While they don't cause pain, they significantly affect quality of life and may indicate underlying health conditions.
-Understanding cataract development, diagnosis, and treatment options helps owners make informed decisions about their dog's eye health.
+Understanding cataract development, diagnosis, and treatment options — particularly important as part of senior dog care helps owners make informed decisions about their dog's eye health.

 Recognizing Cataract Symptoms